tuyenluong/spring-boot-course/README.md

 ```

 ## Commits
-- Each commit will be one lesson that I've learn and implemented
+- Each commit will be one lesson that I've learned and implemented